MotherDuck-Open-Source/sql-tutorial/intro-sql-1.md

 # 1. Learn to quack SQL with DuckDB: The Basics

-Today, we'll cover some basic operations using data from a file named `students.csv`.
+Today, we'll cover some basic operations in DuckDB SQL.
 DuckDB is a high-performance analytical database system designed for easy integration with data science workflows.
 It is particularly well-suited for in-memory processing and can handle complex queries efficiently.
 Learning SQL is a great skill because it allows you to manage and analyze large datasets quickly and effectively.

 Let's dive in and learn how to load data, grab a whole table, pick specific columns, add a calculated column, and filter rows using the `WHERE` clause.

 ## Basic operations

 ### Load Data

-First, we need to load the data from our students.csv file into DuckDB.
-Here's how you do it:
+First, we need to load some example data into DuckDB:

 ```SQL
 CREATE TABLE students (